-An important part of our program is the Evidence-Based Practice Seminar, which provides psychology interns an understanding of the ethical implementations of evidenced based treatment and interventions.
+An important part of our program is the Evidence-Based Practice Seminar, which provides psychology interns with an understanding of the ethical implementations of evidenced based treatment and interventions.
 We expect our interns to have a commitment to understand evidenced based treatment and its ethical use with an inpatient, seriously mentally ill population.
-While we incorporate many evidence-based treatments with patients throughout the hospital, our training program emphasizes Cognitive-Behavioral Therapy (CBT) as part of our training model, with adaptions utilized for patients with psychosis (CBTp).
+While we incorporate a variety of evidence-based treatments with patients throughout the hospital, our training program emphasizes Cognitive-Behavioral Therapy (CBT) as part of our training model, with adaptations utilized for patients with psychosis (CBTp).

 Psychological assessment is required and valued at Spring Grove Hospital Center.
 All newly admitted patients participate in brief initial psychological assessments as well as annual psychological assessments (if they have been at the hospital over a year).
 While the opportunity has become less available over the past five years (due to the forensic-nature of the majority of the patients), broad comprehensive evaluations are completed on some patients for diagnostic purposes, as well as shorter focused evaluations (e.g., just trauma-related assessment).
 Therefore, we seek candidates who have taken courses in testing fundamentals and have produced a number of integrated, comprehensive psychological reports based on test results, especially with adult clients/patients.
 Psychological testing experience includes not only interpretation of tests, but also organization and integration of interview and historical/background data.
-While opportunities to participate in forensic pre-trial and neuropsychological evaluations may be available these are not the emphasis of the training program.
+While opportunities to participate in forensic pre-trial or other specialized evaluations (e.g., risk assessments) may be available these are not the emphasis of the training program.

 The Spring Grove Hospital Center Psychology Internship Program provides a multitude of professional training opportunities for our interns.
-Interns participate in treatment team meetings as well as Performance Improvement projects that involve the design, implementation, and statistical evaluation of patient care initiatives.
+Interns participate in treatment team meetings, and depending on the unit assigned interns may be able to become involved in the unit's Performance Improvement project (that involve the design, implementation, and statistical evaluation of patient care initiatives).
 They are also an integral part of the interview selection process for future interns.
 Flexibility, adaptability, and a teamwork philosophy are ideals and qualities that coincide with the many training opportunities provided by the internship.

 The highly diverse patient population at Spring Grove Hospital Center includes adult and adolescent inpatients.
-While we also provide pre-trial forensic evaluations (via Office of Forensic Services) as well neuropsychological services as mentioned above, the program takes a generalist approach and is not suited for interns who wish to specialize in any one population or area during their training year.
-There are opportunities to participate in enhanced/specialty training, such as pre-trial forensic evaluations or substance abuse treatment, during the second rotation on an approximate one-to two-day per week basis.
-Further all psychology interns are afforded the opportunity to participate in neuropsychological evaluations if available.
+While we also provide pre-trial competency forensic evaluations and other types (e.g., risk assessments, not criminally responsible evaluations- via Office of Forensic Services), the program takes a generalist approach and is not suited for interns who wish to specialize in any one population or area during their training year.
+There are opportunities to participate in enhanced/specialty training during the second rotation on an approximate one- to two-day per week basis.